ASP.NET MVC, StructureMap, and … TDD?

 TDD and legacy code

-And let’s admit it – there not very often we start off in a void, aka. a green field project.
-No – it’s mostly brown field - there is always code that exists that needs to be handled.
+And let’s admit it – there are not very often cases where we start off in a void, aka. a green field project.
+No – it’s mostly brown field – there is always code that exists that needs to be handled.
 What’s worse – that code is not written to be tested – Not Designed for Testability.

 There’s...